 Dental biofilm contains over 800 species of microbes that include both non-disease and disease-producing organisms.
 In health, these organisms co-exist in a symbiotic state, however, if a dysbiosis of the oral microbiome occurs, the pathogenic microbes take over and play a role in the initiation of both dental caries and periodontal disease, the two most prevalent oral diseases.
 As an integral part of the prevention and treatment of caries and periodontal diseases, patients become co-practitioners with their oral health providers and their sustained daily maintenance of oral hygiene becomes critical to the success of professional oral health interventions.
 However, patient levels of home care vary considerably and are often suboptimal.
-Despite recommendations from the American Dental Association (ADA) that individuals brush for two minutes twice daily.12 the average individual performs 45-70 seconds of toothbrushing daily.10 Similarly, patient compliance with regular and sustained daily use of dental floss for interdental cleaning has been estimated to be as low as 2%.13 In a survey from the American Academy of Periodontology (AAP), more than 35% of respondents stated they would rather perform an unpleasant task, like filing their tax return or cleaning their toilet, than floss.18 This certainly indicates that flossing is considered a chore and not elevated to necessary self-care to prevent oral disease.
+Despite recommendations from the ADA that individuals brush for two minutes twice daily,15 the average individual performs 45-70 seconds of toothbrushing daily.16 Additionally, patient compliance with regular daily use of dental floss has been estimated to be as low as 2%.17 In a survey from the American Academy of Periodontology (AAP), more than 35% of respondents stated they would rather perform an unpleasant task, like filing their tax return or cleaning their toilet, than floss.18 This certainly indicates that flossing is considered a chore and not elevated to necessary self-care to prevent oral disease.

 It is understandable that there would be heightened public interest regarding a change in paradigm with regard to oral hygiene recommendations.
 The EFP statement6,7 in combination with the omission of oral health references from the 2015-2020 Dietary Guidelines for Americans for the first time since 1979,18 have heightened public interest in flossing’s utility and alternative interdental cleaning methods.
 It is therefore critical for dental healthcare providers to be able to review the current scientific evidence and recent recommendations from government and non-profit groups to make individualized recommendations for their patients, to allow for optimal implementation and compliance for oral self-care in their patients.